 Charlotte Cuthbertson contributed to this report.

-Update: The article was updated to more clearly describe the rate of granting asylum by immigration judges to Central American migrants requesting asylum at the border.
+Correction: A previous version of the article misstated the rate of granting asylum by immigration judges to Central American migrants requesting asylum at the border.
+The Epoch Times regrets the error.